Arbl02/Arbl02/README.md

 # 💫 About Me:

 <h5>🔭 I’m currently working on myself to improve slowly but surely, better than yesterday</h5>
-<blockquote>It always starts with Self-awareness, which shows both your flaws and your potential and the courage to face it is where real growth begins... wow how inspirational BWAHAHA!</blockquote>
+<blockquote>It always starts with Self-awareness, which shows both your flaws and your potential and the courage to face it is where real growth begins...</blockquote>
 <h5>🌱 I’m currently learning and improving my Programming and UI|UX development skills. </h5>
 <blockquote>Down bad want to be a UI|UX designer in the near future so im learning it by myself... and having a programming background strengthens it of course so... the programming part is damn hard but we learnin chat! but wtf tuitioon fee!</blockquote>